UniekLee/Blog/content/posts/2015-05-28-outside-in.md

 - Thoughts
 ---

 We had a great prayer meeting at the [Renown Church](http://renownchurch.com), [Edenvale Campus](http://renownchurch.com/campuses/edenvale/) on Wednesday morning (2015-05-27.)
-We prayed about a number of things, but there was something that really stood out to me.
-It was something that [Matt](http://twitter.com/mattlewis516) said while he was praying - I can't remember his exact wording - and a thought really struck me:
+We prayed about a number of things, but there was something that really stood out to me.<!--more--> It was something that [Matt](http://twitter.com/mattlewis516) said while he was praying - I can't remember his exact wording - and a thought really struck me:

 <blockquote>

 >
 > What affects my wellbeing: the stuff happening around me, or the stuff happening within me?
 >
 >
 </blockquote>